mikecapsio/texturefast-docs/docs/vs/substance-3d-painter.md

 ## Short answer

-TextureFast is the stronger choice when you already have a UV-unwrapped mesh and want a private, prompt-driven material direction or full available PBR texture set quickly.
+TextureFast is the stronger choice when you already have a UV-unwrapped mesh and want a private, prompt-driven full PBR texture set quickly.
 Substance 3D Painter is the stronger choice when you need hand-painted detail, custom smart materials, masks, and pixel-level control.

 Many teams use both: TextureFast for fast base passes and variations, then